 The Pedagogical Museum of Ukraine is on right-hand side of the street whereas further up on the left is the stunning National Opera of Ukraine opera house.

-Approximately 200 metres further on lies the Zoloti Vorota/Golden Gate which was the main entrance into the ancient city of Kiev.
+Approximately 200 metres further on lies the Zoloti Vorota/Golden Gate which was the main entrance into the ancient city of Kyiv.
 Excellent cafes are in the immediate vicinity of Zoloti Vorota so a good place to re-fuel.

 Continue along Volodymyrska Street where you will find St. Sophia’s Cathedral and the cobbled Sofiyivska Square.